Rightpoint/RZImport/README.md

 ## Known Issues

-RZAutoImport cannot currently be used to create instances of subclasses of `NSManagedObject`.
-However, there is no reason it will not work for *updating* instances of subclasses of `NSManagedObject` dictionary if they have already been allocated from an entity description.
+RZAutoImport uses the default designated initializer `init` when it creates new object instances, therefore it cannot be used with classes that require another designated initializer.
+For example, this means that RZAutoImport cannot be used to create valid instances of a subclass of `NSManagedObject`, since managed objects must be initialized with an entity description.
+However, there is no reason it will not work for updating existing instances of a subclass of `NSManagedObject` from a dictionary.

 ## License